13 April 2017:

 An offer from Tom Moore Subject: Make your own microscope slide labels, using your computer.

 If you would like to make labels similar to the ones shown below (not true size) and you have the Microsoft Excel program on your computer then there are free formats available to anyone interested.
 The examples shown below are a small selection of the easily-modified formats; any colours and text fonts can be included.
 Size is easily modified and even bit-map images can be used, to add extra appeal.
-If you send Tom a 3½" diskette in a SAE (padded envelope) and let him know what version of Excel you have, he will send you the formats and instructions.
+Contact Tom via the link at the top of this page.

 5 May 2000: